 he accidently shot someone with a bb gun, witnesses were asked for statements but the cops never spoke to him. today his mom called and the police told her he was being charged with aggrevated assualt and he should come down to the police station. does he have to go or wait to be arrested?

 If he knows of the warrant and does not turn himself in, then it is possible that could be used against him at trial under a "consciousness of guilt" instruction to a jury.
 The theory is that innocent people turn themselves in, guilty people evade the process.
-Also, if he turns himself in, he'd be...Read more »
+Also, if he turns himself...Read more »

 I would certainly argue that any test taken after the expiration of probation should not be used against you.
 But before you decide to celebrate your termination, you should have a lawyer verify that you are in fact no longer being supervised.